Is It Asbestos? 5 Common Household Materials That Might Surprise You

 1. Vinyl Floor Tiles (and the Glue)

 That retro 9x9-inch floor tile in your basement isn't just an aesthetic choice from the 60s—it’s a prime candidate for asbestos.
+It’s not just the tile, either; the black mastic (adhesive) used to glue them down often contains high concentrations of asbestos.

 2. Popcorn Ceilings

 The textured "cottage cheese" ceilings popular from the 1950s through the 1980s were often made using chrysotile asbestos.
+These ceilings are incredibly fragile—simply bumping a ladder against them can be enough to dislodge hazardous dust.

 3. Window Putty and Glazing

-The Surprise: As window putty ages, it becomes brittle and cracks.
+Asbestos was frequently added to window glazing to help it withstand extreme temperature fluctuations.
+As window putty ages, it becomes brittle and cracks.
 When homeowners try to chip away old putty to replace a pane, they unknowingly create hazardous dust right at eye level.

 4. Joint Compound (Drywall "Mud")

 Even if your drywall sheets are "clean," the joint compound used to seal the seams and cover screws likely isn't.
+Sanding drywall smooth for painting is one of the most common ways homeowners accidentally contaminate their entire house.

 5. Electrical Wiring Insulation

 Old electrical panels and the cloth-like insulation wrapped around wiring in vintage homes often utilized asbestos for fireproofing.
+Moving or pulling these old wires can cause the brittle insulation to flake off instantly.

 🛑 What Should You Do Now?